Orbán blocks EU loan to Ukraine.

 Highlights

-A dispute over damage to an oil pipeline is delaying EU loan support for Ukraine.
+A dispute over damage to the Ukrainian oil pipeline hub in western Ukraine is disrupting oil flows and complicating EU loan discussions.

 Perspectives